Sven Berge: Biography

 On 1 December 1942, Berge was employed by Kontrollbyrån at Tygavdelningen på Kungliga Arméförvaltningen (KAF T) (Inspection bureau in the Material&Supply department of the Royal Swedish Army Materiel Administration) in a so called unified service, which meant he parallel was a civil servant at KAF and officer in the armed forces.
 This allowed him to continue as instructor and teacher for various armoured units when the work as inspector of tank production left some time to spare.

 In the task as inspector was included to solve various technical problems related to armoured vehicles, something he did by his own initiative: early 1943 he wrote about using overpressure as protection against chemical weapons, the year after a suggestion regarding improved wading capabilities for stridsvagn m/40 was written.

 By 1945, Berge had advanced from assistant inspector to executive for grupp Pansarfordon (group Armoured vehicles) at the delivery section in Stockholm.

 In the beginning of the 1950s, Berge was involved both in the evaluation of AMX-13 preceding a planned purchase of some 300-400 tanks (aborted in 1953 when the English changed their position and offered direct delivery of the Centurion), and the meticulous pre-studies for a new domestic tank.
-Especially the effects in actual combat was scrutinised: where did the hits strike, what damage did they cause, and how did it effect vehicles and crews.
+Especially the effects in actual combat were scrutinised: where did the hits strike, what damage did they cause, and how did it affect vehicles and crews.

 Although the Centurion was an excellent tank, a lighter, more numerous tank was also needed to support the infantry with direct fire.

 Since the purchase from France was cancelled, another solution was required.
 Sven Berge suggested that the anti-air guns (7,5 cm luftvärnskanon m/36 and m/37)) that no longer were adequate for their role was to be used to modernise the outdated stridsvagn m/42.
 In 1954, he was appointed project manager for the modernisation, given two m/42 to validate his suggestions.
 The problem with the long barrels causing the guns to be heavy on the nose was solved in a typical manner: gigantic Swiss clock-springs formed the basis of a balancing mechanism.
 Thus some 225 stridsvagn 74 was ordered, and delivered between 1957 and 1960.

 Sven Berge had by then already moved on to the construction that would make him famous and result in stridsvagn 103.
 In August 1956, his section manager Höglund and the Chief of Fordonsbyrån (the Vehicle bureau of KAFT) Eric Gillner was presented the basic concept.
 22 October 1956, "Notification of a Swedish invention" was filed, where the technical solution for gun laying using the tank's tracks was detailed.

 During the 1970s, Sven Berge was the chairman in a study group within the project Underlag Direkt Eld (UDES) (Base data Direct Fire), that studied concepts and innovations concerning tanks and other combat vehicles.

 Besides Swedish and English, Berge was also fluent in French, German and Russian, which certainly facilitated his constant reading and translation of specialist literature concerning combat vehicles and related technology.